brandonlublin/project2/README.md

-# project2
+# Project 2

-This is group project number 2
-## KEBÄBbb: A Trivia Experience
+## KEBÄB: A Trivia Experience
-###### Group Project #2

-Fibbage type application that uses chat amongst players so you can have teams and play on your own computer. **Our mvp is just the game itself.**
+This is a Fibbage-inspired application that you can play on your own computer. **Our mvp is just the game itself.**
-- If you don’t know what fibbage is, it’s like a multiplayer trivia game that you play on your own computer
+- If you don’t know what Fibbage is, it’s a multiplayer trivia-esque game that you play can play with a group.

 ### Team Members
-- Gabbi Stein - PM
+- Gabbi Stein - PM/Front-End Development
-- Stephen Cheng -
+- Stephen Cheng - Front-End jQuery/Sessions
-- Brandon Lublin -
+- Brandon Lublin - Sequelize/Models/Database Integration
-- Kurtis Santillanes -
+- Kurtis Santillanes - Sessions/Socket.io

 ### New tech
 - Use Colyseus for multiplayer gameplay